Neighborhoods of Tulsa, Oklahoma: Southside

-Parks in the area include LaFortune Park, with 2 public golf courses, playgrounds, swimming pool, and jogging trail, Hunter Park, with a disc golf course, jogging trail, playground, and fishing pond, and the Riverparks, which extend south to 101sts St.
+Parks in the area include LaFortune Park, with 2 public golf courses, playgrounds, a swimming pool, and a jogging trail, Hunter Park, with a disc golf course, a jogging trail, a playground, and a fishing pond, and the Riverparks, which extend south to 101st St.

-Some of the largest and most influential churches in the country in Tulsa are in this part of Tulsa, including Victory Christian, Kirk of the Hills Presbyterian, Asbury United Methodist, South Tulsa Baptist and Grace Church.
+Some of the largest and most influential churches in the country, including Victory Christian, Kirk of the Hills Presbyterian, Asbury United Methodist, South Tulsa Baptist, and Grace Church, are located in this part of Tulsa.